 Prep-Work for the best campfire meal

 Just a quick tip here after years of making these at a campsite.
 Don’t do your prep at the campground.
 For everything that is shared below go ahead and cut up your protein and veggies at home.
 Having them all prepared and ready to go at the campsite will make dinner come that much sooner after a long day of hiking.
-In fact you can even go ahead an wrap them in the foil.
-We like to wrap ours at home and then place them into a zip top plastic bag so that they can sit in the ice of the cooler.
+In fact, you can even go ahead and wrap them in the foil.
+We like to wrap ours at home and then place them into a zip-top plastic bag so that they can sit on the ice of the cooler.
 Preparing at home like this also allows you to add some marinade to the mix instead of just using dry spices imparting an even deeper flavor.

 Start that fire!

 This truly is the easiest process ever and the whole family can help out.
 The first thing that you will need to do is get your fire going and build up some coals to the side.
 The coals will serve as your oven.
 Next, lay out your foil.
 The size of foil that you need really depends on how much food you are eating.
 If you are cooking one meal for the whole family, then you should lay out about 24 inches of foil.
 If you are doing individual meals, this is better because each person in your group can season to taste, so twelve inches may do the trick.
 In any case, you may need to make this larger or smaller depending on your appetite!
 Also, keep in mind that the smaller the packet is the quicker the items inside will cook.
 If you go crazy and make a really huge packet the food on the outside may burn while the food in the center is still raw or undercooked.